5/8/2025

 Analyst, DA Davidson

-Great, thanks for taking my questions.
-Ed, could you, just on the compute size, could you maybe quantify just what would compute growth have been if not for some of the legacy compute stuff that shifted to Parker's relative to the 25% of constant currency in Q4?
+Great.
+Thanks for taking my questions.
+Ed, could you, just on the compute side, could you maybe quantify just what, what would compute growth have been if not for some of the legacy compute stuff and shifted the partners relative to the, you know, 25% of constant currency in Q4?

 speaker